reedessick/eventSupervisor/doc/source/architecture.rst

   - *logDir*

 It also ensures that all *Tasks* included in it are instances of *EventSupervisorTask*.
 The *QueueItem* automatically handles logging via the *logDir* and *logTag* attributes, which are used upon calls to *execute* to retrieve the appropriate logger.

-.. autoclass:: eventSupervisor.eventSupervisorUtils.EventSupervisorQueueItem
+For more detailed information, see :func:`eventSupervisor.eventSupervisorUtils.EventSupervisorQueueItem`.

 EventSupervisorTask
 ~~~~~~~~~~~~~~~~~~~